ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 The `ipcrypt-ndx` instantiation uses the AES-XTS tweakable block cipher with a 16-byte (128-bit) tweak.
 The output is 32 bytes total, consisting of a 16-byte tweak concatenated with a 16-byte ciphertext.

-For AES-XTS encryption of a single block, the computation avoids the sequential tweak calculations required in full XTS mode.
-Independent sampling of a 16-byte tweak results in an expected collision after about 2^(128/2) = 2^64 operations (approximately 18 quintillion operations).
+For single-block AES-XTS, independent sampling of a 16-byte tweak results in an expected collision after about 2^64 operations (approximately 18 quintillion).

-Similar to `ipcrypt-nd`, an `(input, tweak)` collision reveals repetition without compromising the input value.
-These limits are per key, and regular key rotation further extends secure usage.
-The effective security is governed by the strength of AES-128 (approximately 2^128 operations).
+Similar to `ipcrypt-nd`, collisions reveal repetition without compromising the input value.
+These limits are per key, and regular key rotation extends secure usage.
+The effective security is governed by AES-128 strength (approximately 2^128 operations).

 ### Comparison of Modes